History of the Town of Clinton CAC

 Historical Timeline of Important CAC Accomplishments

-2008: The Town Board passed the Water Protection Zoning Amendment, which was developed by Norene Coller and other CAC members working in collaboration with members of the public.
+2008: CAC member attended Fallkill watershed group, Assisted with public tours of Clinton farms.
+The Town Board passed the Water Protection Zoning Amendment on 11/11/08, which was developed by Norene Coller and other CAC members working in collaboration with members of the public.
 Details can be found in Section 250–78 of the Town’s Zoning Code.

 2013: Hudsonia presented the Biodiversity Plan to the Town Board.
 The Town Board adopted the Comprehensive Plan on April 9.